CMoncur/local-history/README.md

-# elm-history
+# local-history
-A method of maintaining history and model state within Elm
+A method of maintaining history and model state within Elm via SessionStorage